-Dir Direction Objectives Manage the portfolio to optimise financial, social and environmental outcomes.
-Meet budget targets for revenue and expenditure Complete annually scheduled property improvement projects Develop implementation plans for Jack's Magazine, Farm Vigano, Carome and the Mint Define, improve and structure management resources to meet the demands of expansion and achieve measured outcomes Apply the Working Heritage business model Develop an Environmental Sustainability and Climate Change Policy Preparation and anticipation of VEAC recommendation (R3) being accepted by the State Government Establish and build critical relationships and advocacy tools.
+Direction Objectives 1.
+Manage the portfolio to optimise financial, social and environmental outcomes.
+Meet budget targets for revenue and expenditure Complete annually scheduled property improvement projects Develop implementation plans for Jack's Magazine, Farm Vigano, Carome and 2.
+Define, improve and structure management resources to meet the demands of expansion and achieve measured outcomes the Mint Apply the Working Heritage business model Develop an Environmental Sustainability and Climate Change Policy Preparation and anticipation of VEAC recommendation (R3) being accepted by the State Government 3.
+Establish and build critical relationships and advocacy tools.
 Inform and advocate for the Working Heritage portfolio Inform and advocate for Working Heritage properties Research

-In 2016-17 these objectives were addressed and the following outcomes achieved:
+In 2017-18 these objectives were addressed and the following outcomes achieved: